calumjackson/techblog/tech_blog/content/workNotes/research_visa.md

 * What do I want to gain out of working on this product / team.
   * Looking at the team that is setup I imagine would work well in that there is a lot I would be looking to learn from the experience of the group, particularly around programme management which isn't in my direct line of experience, where I

+* Knowledge of VISA and  Payments
+  * VISA is historically a card scheme within the four party model, which would provide the interface into the issuers from the acquirers and originators.
+This interfaces is managed via providing customers with cards which are linked directly to a customer bank account, and when a merchant takes a transaction at the POS, the

 # My Questions

 * How do you see the team running in terms of splitting work?
 Who does what, what does a usual week entail?
 Is it an acquirer each etc?